Regulation and Frontier Housing Supply: Results

-\subsection{The frontier}
+\subsection{The Frontier}

-Figure \ref{fig:mleCI} shows our constrained ML frontier estimates from \eqref{eq:MLE}-\eqref{eq:MLE1} (see also Appendix \ref{ap:mlenum}).
-The estimates decrease until MES at five stories, increase, and then remain constant before increasing steeply.
-Although the upper confidence band admits marginal costs that are increasing beyond MES, each parametric bootstrapped sample produced a frontier that had long stretches of constant marginal costs.\footnote{Let $(\widehat g(h), \widehat \sigma_v^2(h),\widehat \sigma_w^2(h),\widehat \sigma_u^2(h),\widehat \mu_u(h))$ be the ML estimates.
+Figure \ref{fig:mleCI} shows our constrained frontier maximum likelihood estimate (MLE) from \eqref{eq:MLE}-\eqref{eq:MLE1} (see also Appendix \ref{ap:mlenum}), together with estimates obtained separately at each height.
+The estimates decrease until MES at five floors, remain relatively constant, and then increase steeply.
+Although the upper confidence band permits marginal costs that rise immediately beyond MES, each parametric bootstrap sample produced a frontier with long stretches of constant marginal cost.\footnote{Let $(\widehat g(h), \widehat \sigma_v^2(h),\widehat \sigma_w^2(h),\widehat \sigma_u^2(h),\widehat \mu_u(h))$ be the MLE.
 The parametric bootstrap at height $h$ randomly draws $v_{kij}^*$ from $N(0,\widehat \sigma_v^2(h))$, $w_{ki}^*$ from $N(0,\widehat \sigma_w^2(h))$, and $u_{k}^*$ from $TN(\widehat \mu_u(h),\widehat \sigma_u^2(h))$.
 The bootstrapped observation is $y^*_{kij}=\widehat g(h)+ u_{k}^* +w_{ki}^* +v_{kij}^*$.} The figure also shows mean and minimum building prices.
-The differences between mean prices and the ML estimates, along with the relative sizes of the variances estimated in Section \ref{se:varresults}, show that multi-floor housing markets must be highly regulated, with some building prices more than six times frontier prices. {A striking difference between mean prices and the ML estimates, is that the former increase sharply at low heights but the latter decrease.
-Minimum prices are consistent estimators for the frontier absent measurement error} (see Section \ref{se:supply}) but with measurement error, at low heights, where there are many buildings with just two apartments, it is likely that some building has large negative measurement error and is relatively unregulated, making minimum prices biased downwards as frontier estimates.
-At high heights, there are relatively few buildings and so minimum prices will tend to be biased upwards as estimates of the frontier.
+The differences between mean prices and the MLE, along with the relative sizes of the variances estimated in Section \ref{se:varresults}, show that multi-floor housing markets must be highly regulated, with some building prices more than six times frontier prices.
+A difference between mean prices and the MLE is that the former increase sharply at low heights but the latter decrease.
+Minimum prices are consistent estimators for the frontier absent measurement error (see Section \ref{se:supply}) but with measurement error, at low heights, where there are many buildings with data on just two apartments, it is likely that some building has large negative measurement error and is relatively unregulated, making minimum prices biased downwards as frontier estimates.
+At high heights, there are relatively few buildings and so minimum prices will tend to be biased upwards as frontier estimates.
+The average cost at MES is about 12\% lower than the average cost of constructing a one-floor building.
+The marginal cost initially increases, then remains flat, before increasing steeply, reflecting that building upwards becomes increasingly difficult at high heights.
+This is consistent with previous research \citep[e.g.,][]{glaeser2005manhattan} and discussions with industry experts (see footnote \ref{footnoteindustry}).